mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * The contact page will hold a form to contact the developer.
 * The logo and "Home" link in the Navigation bar will redirect the Users to the main page and will always be present.
 * The shopping cart will display the products added in a card style format.
-* The checkout page will show the list of product and the form to add delievery and payment information with validation functionality.
+* The checkout page will show the list of product and the form to add delivery and payment information with validation functionality.

 ### **_Surface_**

 The website uses [Bootstrap](https://getbootstrap.com/) as a framework.
-Mobile first approch will be use.
-For the dign and look of the website I have taken ideas and styles from Boutique Ado Code Institute tutorial and [Gooutdoors](https://www.gooutdoors.co.uk/) e-commerce.
+Mobile first approach will be use.
+For the design and look of the website I have taken ideas and styles from Boutique Ado Code Institute tutorial and [Gooutdoors](https://www.gooutdoors.co.uk/) e-commerce.
 The color use is mainly grey.
 * The color #545659 is used for the main navigation and footer.
 * The product bar uses color #9c9c9c.
 * When in mobile view main navigation the color #9c9c9c is used.
 I have decided to change color due to the size of the screen and by having a lighter grey the page is easier to read then using dark grey color #545659.
 * The buttons also use color #545659.
 * The text inside banners uses 2 colors.
 Black with in banners with color #9c9c9c and color #fafafa with banner color #545659 to help with contrast.
-* The fonts choosen are from [Google Fonts](https://fonts.google.com/) 'Oxygen' and as a back up 'sans-serif'.
+* The fonts chosen are from [Google Fonts](https://fonts.google.com/) 'Oxygen' and as a back up 'sans-serif'.
 * The icons used throughout the web site are from [Fontawesome](https://fontawesome.com/).

 ## **_Wireframes_**

-Link to Wireframes folder: [Wireframes]()
+Link to Wireframes folder: [Wireframes](wireframes/wireframes.pdf)

 ## **_User Story_**